HeatherRemacle/exchangelabops/plays/play6.md

     -	Maintain a defect backlog

 ### Step 5: Ongoing Code/Build/Deploy/Release Management
--	Commit to feature driven development where team pulls tasks from the Kanban board
+-	Commit to feature driven development where the team pulls tasks from the Kanban board
 -	Review your tooling
     - Are there updates or dependencies that impact the supportability of your product?
 -	When was the documentation last reviewed?
 -	Utilize application performance monitoring tools to conduct application flow analysis.
-This will help to show what features users are or are not using
+This will help to show which features are actually being used
 -	Conduct code reviews to identify partially done work or features that have not been deployed
 -	Review image build times
     - Can they be reduced?